PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/instance_segmentation_en.md

     `POST /instance-segmentation`

-    - The request body attributes are as follows:
+    - The request body properties are as follows:

         | Name | Type | Description | Required |
         |------|------|-------------|----------|
         |`image`|`string`|The URL of an image file accessible by the service or the Base64 encoded result of the image file content.|Yes|

-    - When the request is processed successfully, the `result` of the response body has the following attributes:
+    - When the request is processed successfully, the `result` of the response body has the following properties:

         | Name | Type | Description |
         |------|------|-------------|
         |`instances`|`array`|Information about the locations and categories of instances.|
         |`image`|`string`|The result image of instance segmentation.
 The image is in JPEG format and encoded in Base64.|

-        Each element in `instances` is an `object` with the following attributes:
+        Each element in `instances` is an `object` with the following properties:

         | Name | Type | Description |
         |------|------|-------------|